On this page

 Infection prevention control requirements

 Contact and droplet precautions should be used in addition to standard precautions for physical examination of cases and when collecting samples from the lesions.
-Standard Precautions, Contact and Droplet Precautions.
+Standard Precautions, Contact and Droplet Precautions(external link) (external link).
 This includes the use of eye protection, Type II fluid resistant medical mask, fluid repellent gown and gloves.
 Upgrade mask to an P2/N95 when undertaking medical procedures involving the oropharynx (oropharyngeal samples).
 A medical mask is sufficient for preliminary clinical assessment and handling used contaminated linen, clothing, or towels.

 Restriction